-Mechanism of action:
+Mechansim of action:

-Xylestesin-A contains lidocaine (lignocaine) which is a local anaesthetic of the amide type used in dentistry and leads to a reversible inhibition of the irritability of vegetative, sensory and motor nerve fibres.
-The blocking of voltage dependent Na+ channels on the membrane of the nerve fibre is supposed to be the mechanism of action of lidocaine (lignocaine).
-Adrenaline (epinephrine) leads locally to vasoconstriction and reduced blood supply, whereby the absorption of lidocaine (lignocaine) is delayed.
-The result is a higher concentration of the local anaesthetic at the site of action, over a longer period, as well as the reduction of systemic adverse side effects.
+Xylestesin-A contains lidocaine which is a local anaesthetic of the amide type for dentistry and leads to a reversible inhibition of the irritability of vegetative, sensory and motor nerve fibres.
+The blocking of voltage dependent Na+ channels on the membrane of the nerve fibre is supposed to be the mechanism of action of lidocaine.

+Adrenaline leads locally to vasoconstriction and reduced blood supply, whereby the absorption of lidocaine is delayed.
+The result is a higher concentration of the local anaesthetic at the site of action over a longer period, as well as the reduction of systemic adverse side effects.